-When applying for admission to Maine Veterans’ Homes or for other veteran service-connected benefits, you’ll likely need a copy of your military discharge paperwork.
-Today, this report is called DD Form 214, or DD214.
+When applying for admission to Maine Veterans’ Homes or other Veteran service-connected benefits, you’ll likely need a copy of your military discharge paperwork.
+This report is called DD Form 214, or DD214.

 Among other things, the report includes the following information: